stan-dev/design-docs/designs/0018-tuples.md

 ## Tuple accessors

-A key difference between tuples and other containers in Stan is that they have a fixed size which is known during compilation.
+A key difference between tuples and other containers in Stan is that they have a fixed number of slots, which is known during compilation.
 As such, they are accessed using indexing which is also known during compilation.
 This is done using `.` followed by a integer literal after the tuple.
 This static indexing is also known as projecting.

 For example,
 ```